 In the 1970s, a fuel crisis was the result of geopolitical conflict.
 As a result, the Organisation of Petroleum Exporting Countries (OPEC), made a reduction in the volume of oil exports.
 This shortage of fuel forced a reaction from academics and governments.
 Amongst a wider exploration of renewable energy sources, they reassessed turning organic matter into fuel.

-Additionally, less petroleum-based exports led to an increase in oil prices.
+Additionally, fewer petroleum-based exports led to an increase in oil prices.
 And so, increasing the use of alternatives including biofuels become more pressing to maintain energy sources to fuel homes and growing economies

 So, over the last decade, countries such as the US and Brazil are now producing biofuels on a large scale.
 In fact, between them, they generate around 26% of the world's total ethanol used as fuel.